phzx3691/CBAS-full/README.md

 ---
 ---

-Now all necessary software should be installed.
+Now all necessary software should be installed.:clap:
-*In order to run these scripts, you must have your virtual environment activated!
+*In order to run these scripts, you must have your virtual environment activated!*

 Last step is to create a config file that keeps keys/credentials for scripts.
 This should be in the `.gitignore` file.